FOCUS: DLLMs Know How to Tame Their Compute Bound: Supplementary Experimental Results

 \begin{itemize} \item \textbf{Lack of System-Level Optimizations:} The Fast-dLLM v2 framework does not currently support production-grade memory management and scheduling techniques, such as \textit{Continuous Batching}~\cite{yu2022orca} and \textit{PagedAttention}~\cite{kwon2023vllm}.
 This severely limits its ability to amortize overheads across concurrent requests compared to the LMDeploy-based architecture of FOCUS.

-\item \textbf{Ineffective Redundancy Reduction:} While Fast-dLLM v2 incorporates an intra-block caching mechanism based on Fast-dLLM~\cite{wu2025fast-dllm}, it still necessitates periodic recomputation of the KV states for the entire block.
+\item \textbf{Ineffective Redundancy Reduction:} While Fast-dLLM v2 incorporates an intra-block caching mechanism based on Fast-dLLM~\cite{wu2026fast-dllm}, it still necessitates periodic recomputation of the KV states for the entire block.
 Unlike FOCUS, which actively identifies and evicts non-decodable tokens to reduce the number of processed tokens per step, Fast-dLLM v2 fails to tame the compute-bound nature of the diffusion process effectively. \end{itemize}

+Because the official-code comparison also reflects framework-level differences, we further implement the Fast-dLLM v2 mechanism inside LMDeploy and compare it against FOCUS under the same settings from Section~\ref{sec:throughput}.
+Figure~\ref{fig:throughput_fast_dllm_v2_engine} shows that this engine-controlled Fast-dLLM v2 variant improves over the vanilla LMDeploy baseline, confirming that its intra-block mechanism provides a real efficiency benefit.
+Nevertheless, FOCUS exhibits superior scaling at larger batch sizes, delivering up to \textbf{1.91\bm{$\times$} throughput}.
+The remaining gap stems from the fact that Fast-dLLM v2 still recomputes the full block before decoding each sub-block; under heavy loads, this repeated dense computation limits its throughput gain, which is consistent with the analysis in the Fast-dLLM v2 paper~\cite{wu2026fast-dllm-v2}.

-It is worth noting that this performance disparity exists despite the model size advantage of the baseline: Fast-dLLM v2 utilizes a smaller 7B parameter model, yet is significantly outperformed by FOCUS running on the larger SDAR-8B-Chat~\cite{cheng2025sdar} model.
-This confirms that taming the computational redundancy via token eviction is paramount for scalable DLLM inference.
+It is worth noting that the official Fast-dLLM v2 baseline utilizes a smaller 7B parameter model, yet is significantly outperformed by FOCUS running on the larger SDAR-8B-Chat~\cite{cheng2025sdar} model.
+Together with the engine-controlled comparison, these results confirm that taming computational redundancy via token eviction is paramount for scalable DLLM inference.